mithrandie/csvq/docs/_posts/2006-01-02-analytic-functions.md

 : [primitive value]({{ '/reference/value.html#primitive_types' | relative_url }})

 Returns the minimum value of non-null values of _expr_.
-If all values are null, return null.
+If all values are null, then returns a null.

 ### MAX